wp-plugins/wp-retina-2x/readme.txt

 * Very first release.

 = 0.1.4 =
-* Fixed a minor bug that was displaying the wrong resolution in the Retina column in the Media Manager.
+* Fixed: the wrong resolution was displayed in the Retina column of the Media Manager.

 = 0.1.6 =
-* Simplified the code of the server-side method.
+* Changed: simplified the code of the server-side method.

 = 0.1.8 =
-* Resolved PHP warnings and notices.
+* Fix: resolved PHP warnings and notices.

 = 0.2 =
-* New feature: the Retina Dashboard.
+* Added: the Retina Dashboard.
-* Can now generate Retina files in bulk.
+* Added: can now generate Retina files in bulk.
 * Fixed: the cropped images were not 'cropped'.
-* The Retina Dashboard and the Media Library's column can be disabled via the settings.
+* Added: The Retina Dashboard and the Media Library's column can be disabled via the settings.
-* Resolved more PHP warning and notices.
+* Fix: resolved more PHP warning and notices.

 = 0.2.1 =
 * Removed 'error_reporting' (triggers warnings and notices with other plugins).